SyntaxBreaker/twitch-chat/README.md

 # TwitchChat
-TwitchChatApp is an app that allows you to read a real-time Twitch chat.
+TwitchChat is an app that allows you to read a real-time Twitch chat.

 ## Features